netmail-open/wjelement/README.md

 Messaging Architects' netmail and related projects.
 It is loved enough by MA's developers that we desire to use it elsewhere too, and we think others will enjoy it as well.
-So, here it is, ready to be consumed in any project, open or closed, as outlined by the GNU LGPL.
+So, here it is, ready to be consumed in any project, open or closed, as outlined by the GNU LGPL (any version).
 Include it as-is and link to it from your code, massage it into your own statically-linked package, or use it in ways we haven't thought of.
 Read the docs/headers, have fun, and if you use it for something awesome, let us know about it!  :^)

 * Owen Swerkstrom <<owens@netmail.com>> - community/repo front-man, WJESchema